Robust Dynamic Walking for a 3D Dual-SLIP Model under One-Step Unilateral Stiffness Perturbations: Towards Bipedal Locomotion over Compliant Terrain: Methods

 subject to the dynamics of the system initiated at \ac{MS}; in \eqref{eq:9}, $t_{LH}$ is the time instance where the first \ac{LH} takes place and $\bm{x_{0}}$, $\bm{u_{0}}$ denote the initial \ac{MS} state and control input variables, respectively.
 As in~\cite{liu2015dynamic}, we restrict the optimization search for $\bm{x_{0}}$ to the following family of states

-where $\dot{y}_{0,d} = 0 \; m/s$ is needed to satisfy the periodic gait conditions in~\cite[Equation (9)]{liu2015dynamic} and for a rest leg length $l_{0} = 1 \; m$, the variable $y_{0,d}$ is set to $0.05 \; m$.
+where $\dot{y}_{0,d} = 0 \; m/s$ is needed to satisfy the periodic gait conditions in~\cite[Equation (9)]{liu2015dynamic} and for a rest leg length $l_{0} = 1 \; m$, we set $y_{0,d}=0.05 \; m$, similar to~\cite{liu2015dynamic}.
 Regarding the remaining two state variables, the forward velocity $\dot{x}_{0,d}$ at \ac{MS} is specified by the user and the height $z_{0}$ is a decision variable.
 The optimizer then selects values for $z_{0}$ and the input variables $\bm{u}_0$ to minimize the cost function \eqref{eq:9}.

-In this work, we implemented the proposed method for a forward velocity of 1 $m/s$, $m=80 \; kg$, $l_{0}=1 \; m$, and derived the following optimal set of parameters using the nonlinear least-squares function \textit{lsqnonlin} in Matlab\textsuperscript{TM}:
+In this work, we first implemented the proposed method for the regular 3D \ac{Dual-SLIP}, using a forward velocity of 1 $m/s$, $m=80 \; kg$, $l_{0}=1 \; m$, and derived the following optimal set of parameters using the nonlinear least-squares function \textit{lsqnonlin} in Matlab\textsuperscript{TM}: